-Slip and Fall – San Diego Injury Law Center Accident Lawyers
+San Diego Injury Law Center Slip and Fall Lawyers

-Fighting for victims of slip and fall incidents.
+Fighting for the rights of slip and fall victims.

 If you have been injured as a result of a slip & fall incident, you need to take action.
 Contact the slip & fall lawyers at the San Diego Injury Law Center today to schedule a free initial consultation.
 In the meantime, below is a brief overview of the issue of slip & fall liability in San Diego County.